LataPokhrelBidary/OracleDB-Project/README.md

           2.1] Make file with sql extension.
           2.2] Start writing sql code on above file.
-          2.3] Login in to oracle (sqlplus)
+          2.3] Login in to oracle (sqlplus).
-                2.3.1] opensqlplus----- write command "sqlplus / as sqldba" 2.4] Run sql query as batch file ( file created in step 1) 2.4.1] syntax to run file: "start filepath\filename.sql" 2.5] Check for any error in file auto created by oracle (.txt file as mentioned on spool section of .sql file)
+                2.3.1] opensqlplus----- write command "sqlplus / as sqldba".
+          2.4] Run sql query as batch file ( file created in step 1).
+                2.4.1] syntax to run file: "start filepath\filename.sql".
+          2.5] Check for any error in file auto created by oracle (.txt file as mentioned on spool section of .sql file).

  Project 3] Create oracle source file (.sql) and run sql query as batch file.